 CM Devastator 3 is a fantastic keyboard and mouse combo.
 All the keys feel good (has a rubbery touch and don’t make much noise when typing), and the lighting on both is phenomenal (7 colors and three types of light intensity).
 The lights are bright but not too distracting.

 I would recommend this to anyone on a budget who doesn’t need all the extra features for gaming.
 You can lock the keyboard entirely or only the Windows Key.
 For the price, I believe it’s the best combo out there for the gaming PC built for under $ 700.
-Alternatively, you can peek at our list of best gaming keyboards for under $ 50.
+Alternatively, peek at our list of best gaming keyboards for under $ 50.

 HyperX Cloud Stinger Core